onlyjazz/cloud-clinica/HOWTO_maskCRFByRole.md

 we are fairly confident we covered all the interesting use cases:

 Pages that are masked:
-1. InitialDataEntry
-2. AdministrativeEditing
-3. ViewSectionDataEntry
-4. PrintDataEntry
-5. ResolveDiscrepancy
-6. PrintCRF
+1.InitialDataEntry
+2.AdministrativeEditing
+3.ViewSectionDataEntry
+4.PrintDataEntry
+5.ResolveDiscrepancy
+6.PrintCRF
-7. Extract Data (removes the link from Tasks menu)
-8. Subject\s Case Book (removes the button from the View Subject page)
+7.Extract Data (removes the link from Tasks menu) 8.Subject\s Case Book (removes the button from the View Subject page)

 If a user visits pages masked to his/her role - they will get an alert and be redirected back to the referer (the previous page).
 For example, if an Investigator is masked to "Test results" - when they attempt to view "Test results" from the Subjects matrix - they will get a warning and be